nonplayer/hammercrawl/hc_complete_rules.md

 If you choose to **Fight On**, you can take an action as normal!
 Resolve it, and at the end of your action you immediately take 1d4 permanent CON damage, no save allowed.
 If this drops you to Zero, you're dead.
 Repeat for each turn that you continue to Fight on.

+*In either case,* while your HP is zero, any further damage you may take from additional attacks or effects targeting you comes directly out of your CON score.
+Once your CON reaches Zero, you are Dead.

 #### Magically Restoring Lost CON